jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

 * Inline styles using `style` attribute in HTML
 * Styles applied using a selector

 Inline styles applied using a style attribute in HTML will override any declarations applied from a stylesheet.
-So
+For instance:

 ```html
   <h1 style=”color: red;”>Hello world!</h1>
 ```

-Will override
+Will override:

 ```css
 h1 {